realm/SwiftLint/README.md

 #### Xcode

-You can integrate SwiftLint as a Xcode Build Tool Plug-in if you're working with a project in Xcode.
+You can integrate SwiftLint as an Xcode Build Tool Plug-in if you're working with a project in Xcode.

 Add SwiftLint as a package dependency to your project without linking any of the